MHickey2/Quiz-Lite/README.md

 The username prompt is a temporary measure, and the hope is to introduce a more customised Responsive and Accesable (WAI-ARIA) replacement for Javascript's pop-up windows.
 I had experimented with this [site](https://sweetalert2.github.io/#input-types) in regards to the username prompt and category and difficulty modules, but would have involved an updated version of javascript and was wary of introducing a new version, as it could have caused issues with existing elements.
 This site would be worth exploring for all future projects.

 <br/>

+Another unfixed bug relates to user giving inputs that will change the criteria in the API Fetch Request, I managed to create 2 modal forms, which were taking user input and assigning the answers to session stoarage, the plan was to use the inputted choices in literal strings in the fetch request, despite multiple sessions in resolving this issues, at the eleventh hour, the choice was made to remove these options.
+The fetch api was still fetching request before utilizing the user inputs, this would be an issue to be fixed in future iterations, however it is present for a great deal of the project and there are some information on these elements throughout the README.md and TEST.md, to explain the reasoning of the plan and the execution, despite no resolution being found at this time.